Sberbank: 2016–2021

-Credit cards: both issuer and payments

-As of May 2016, Sberbank dominated the card payments business in Russia with over 61% of the market.
-Sberbank's competitors in the card business are VTB Bank, Alfa-Bank, Tinkoff Bank, and Gazprombank which combined only had a 29% of the card business market.

-2022 sanctions
+2022–2023 sanctions

 On 24 February 2022, as a result of the 2022 Russian invasion of Ukraine, US president Joe Biden announced sanctions against additional Russian individuals and companies, including new restrictions on Sberbank's operations, after which Sberbank's stock lost more than half of its value.

-On 25 February 2022 the banking licence of Sberbank in Ukraine was revoked.
+On 25 February 2022, the banking licence of Sberbank in Ukraine was revoked.

 On 28 February 2022, Sberbank Europe was facing bankruptcy as a consequence of the sanctions.
-Deutsche Börse suspended trading of Sberbank stock.
+Deutsche Börse suspended trading in Sberbank stock.
 Two days later, Sberbank Europe declared that it was leaving the European market.

 Visa and Mastercard suspended their activities in Russia at the beginning of March 2022.
 Cards of these systems issued by Russian banks no longer worked outside of Russia, and all Visa cards issued outside of Russia no longer work within Russia.

-On 1 April 2022 Sberbank CIB (UK) Limited went into Administration.
-The affairs of Sberbank CIB USA, Inc were also placed into wound down from April 2022.

 In April 2022, Apple and Google removed Sberbank mobile apps from their stores.
 The Android application can be downloaded from the bank's website, but iPhone users did not have this option.
 In August, the SBOL application appeared in the App Store.
 It does not formally belong to Sber, but it fully reproduces the functionality of the removed application.
 A week later, this app was also removed from App Store.
+Deputy Chairman of the Board of Sberbank Stanislav Kuznetsov, speaking at the Eastern Economic Forum, spoke about new applications allegedly distributed on behalf of Sberbank.
+According to him, all new applications on the AppStore hosted by Sberbank have nothing in common with it.
+Kuznetsov noted that these are programs for fraudsters to remotely access a smartphone to steal passwords and bank card numbers.

-In July 2022 the EU imposed sanctions on Sberbank in relation to the 2022 Russian invasion of Ukraine.
+In July 2022, the EU imposed sanctions on Sberbank in relation to the 2022 Russian invasion of Ukraine.
+Sberbank was also sanctioned by New Zealand in 2022.